 Central to the CMSC is a large open laboratory of three central work benches, as well as side counters for additional sample work up and analyses, an E-Pure Barnstead DI system, and two 1000-gallon recirculating aquaria maintained at two different temperature regimes, circulating through biological and mechanical filters at 2000 gallons per hour.
-Numerous additional smaller aquaria and holding tanks are available, all of which are entirely closed systems designed to prevent the escape of non-local living species brought to the CMSC for experimental studies.
+Numerous additional smaller aquaria and holding tanks are available, all of which are entirely closed systems designed to prevent the escape of non-local living species brought to the CMSC for studies.
 The CMSC has a large complement of dissecting and compound microscopes, including digital trinocular stereomicroscopes, polarizing microscopes, trinocular compound microscopes, digital field microscopes, and computer-linked digital video systems for high-resolution microphotography.

 Our environmental chamber facility includes two VWR Lo-Temp Diurnal Illuminator Incubators, a Fischer IsoTemp Laboratory Refrigerator, two Thermo-convection ovens, and additional refrigerator and freezer capacity.

 An equipment room houses field equipment, including an assortment of plankton nets, two Van Dorn water samplers, a bottom grab sampler, sediment coring equipment, a YSI Flow Tracker, surveying equipment, and hand-held GPS units, YSI probes, field fluorometers, and HOBO data loggers.
 A preparation room, with an industrial sink and counters, is used for initial processing and organization of samples.

 Our library includes a comprehensive collection of oceanographic, geologic, and marine invertebrate systematic, biogeographic, and ecological literature, including over 100,000 reprints and 5,000 books.